-The Mining Law provides that a new authority, the High Authority for the Extractive Industry (Alta Autoridade da Indústria Extractiva), will be created to oversee the extractive industry, however, the Mining Law is silent as to the powers and role of this High Authority.
+In addition, the new Mining Law provides that a new authority, the High Authority for the Extractive Industry (Alta Autoridade da Indústria Extractiva), will be created to oversee the extractive industry.
+That said, the new Mining Law is silent as to the powers and role of this High Authority.

-In particular, it is uncertain as to whether the new authority will be regulatory in nature or will take the role of ombudsman and/ or whether its role will conflict or overlap with INAMI.
+In particular, it is uncertain as to whether the new authority will be regulatory in nature or will take the role of ombudsman and/ or whether its role will conflict or overlap with NDM and/or the Mineral Resources General Inspection.